 More than 300 years ago, in the 17th century, scientists began to study rockets.
 Sir Isaac Newton (1642-1727) was a scientist who tried to explain how rockets work.
 He stated three scientific principles, called Newton’s Laws of Motion, which describe the motion of objects, either on Earth or in space.
 To successfully build rockets, scientists have to understand these laws.

 Early in the 20th century, one of the scientists who conducted rocket experiments was an American named Robert Goddard (1882-1945).
 People call Goddard “the father of modern rocketry.”
 His research helped give humans the ability to send rockets to space.
 As a result of the research of Newton and Goddard, modern rocket scientists are able to design and build sophisticated rockets like the space shuttle, the Proton, and the Soyuz.

 Modern rockets took the first humans to space and then to the moon.
 Rockets launch satellites into orbit around the Earth and send unmanned spacecraft to explore the universe.
+Sounding rockets are used for scientific research in Earth's atmosphere.
 Rockets are necessary to transport crews and supplies to the International Space Station.